 Annotation Interface OnSchemaChange

-The annotated method is given access to all of the previous object version's fields, including fields that have been deleted or whose types have changed in the new schema.
+The annotated method is given access to all of the values in the previous object version's fields, including for fields that have been removed or changed types.
 This allows the object to perform any schema migration "fixups" that may be required before the old information is lost for good.

 Simple changes that only modify a simple field's type can often be handled automatically; see